Introduction

 Certainly, it is still important to educate ourselves about the acute health conditions associated with HIV and the short-term side effects of HIV treatment.
 But it is also important to examine the long-term effects of living with the virus and to care for our bodies, which over the years bear the burden of HIV infection and the long-term side effects of HIV medication.

-As you’ll see in the sections that follow, HIV and the medications used to control it can have many long-term effects—on our bones, our major organs, our hormones, our blood sugar and our cholesterol levels.
+HIV and, in some cases, the medications used to control it can have many long-term effects—on our bones, our major organs, our hormones, our blood sugar and our cholesterol levels.
 Even when controlled by antiretroviral therapy (ART), HIV causes chronic inflammation that can have cumulative effects on all the major organs and systems of the body.
 In the brain, this inflammation can lead to cognitive impairment of varying degrees (problems with a person’s memory, thinking and judgment).
 In the bones, it can lead to accelerated loss of bone density.
-People with HIV are also at greater risk of developing cardiovascular disease, diabetes and kidney problems.
+People with HIV are also at greater risk of developing heart disease, diabetes and kidney problems.
 But just as there are many possible long-term effects of HIV and its treatment, there are also many ways, especially if we know our HIV status early on, that we can take our health in hand to prevent or resolve them.
-This guide will hopefully help you to do just that.

-We hope that this guide will help you become—and remain—the healthiest you can be for the longest time possible.
-It will help you understand more about the ways in which HIV and ART can affect your body and what you can do to prevent and manage long-term health conditions alongside your HIV.
-You will need your doctor and other healthcare providers to help you access some of the treatments suggested in this guide, but you will also find advice on over-the-counter remedies and lots of things you can do to help yourself.
+We hope that this information will help you become—and remain—the healthiest you can be for the longest time possible.
+It will help you understand more about the ways in which HIV and ART can affect your body and what you can do to prevent and manage long- term health conditions alongside your HIV.

 Staying up-to-date